tannewt/wa-law.org/bill/2021-22/sb/5160/1/README.md

 . . . . . . . . .
 (Fax - required if available)

 If you respond to this Summons, you will be notified of your hearing date in a document called an "Order to Show Cause."
 This is usually mailed to you.
 If you get notice of a hearing, .
 If you do not show up, your landlord can evict you.
 Your landlord might also charge you more money.
 If you move before the court date, you must tell your landlord or the landlord's attorney.

+## Section 10
+> This section adds a new section to an existing chapter [43.185C](/rcw/43_state_government—executive/43.185C_homeless_housing_and_assistance.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.185C_homeless_housing_and_assistance.md) for context.

+The department must authorize landlords access to any statewide rental assistance program administered by the department, if feasible, and establish application and eligibility requirements and any conditions on the receipt of funds as the department deems appropriate by rule.

 ## Section 11